like & follow us:

 Will my donation really make a difference?

 Absolutely!
 Your donation, regardless of size, enables us to ensure our work continues and that children are given hope where there may have only been despair.
-Thank you for considering a gift of warmth through Operation Warm.
+Thank you for considering a gift of sight through the Seva Foundation.
 Donate by clicking here.